-At Looksharp we’re all about professional advice.
-But sometimes personal and professional mix.
+At WayUp, we’re all about professional advice, but sometimes the personal and professional mix.
 We recently stumbled upon this 2013 survey that says that 15% of adults are okay with dating coworkers and got a little curious–how does the Millennial generation stack up?
-So we did what we always do and asked the Looksharp community for their thoughts on dating in the office.
+So, we did what we always do and asked the WayUp community for their thoughts on dating in the office.
 Here are the surprising results:

 We don’t have all the answers, but our guess is that for millennials, the lines between personal and professional have been blurred for a long time.
 As millennials, we all maintain numerous online profiles (from Facebook to Snap) and have come to terms with the fact that hiding all these profiles from employers is next to impossible.
 Furthermore, with smartphones and laptops now the norm, we all bring our work home with us, on vacation with us, and just about everywhere with us, so it seems natural that our personal lives would also come to the office with us.